Database Explorer

 aggregation (string $function, ?string $groupFunction = null): mixed

-Allows the execution of any aggregation function.
+Allows performing any aggregate function.

 $avgPrice = $products->where('category_id', 1)